JessMakes/Healthcare-No-Show-Project/README.md

 ### Recommendations

 - Expand SMS coverage to all patients, as reminders are linked to improved attendance.
-- Target patients aged 41–65 with additional or repeated reminders.
 - Implement receptionist follow-ups or calls for patients with chronic conditions, especially hypertension.
 - Explore gender-based engagement strategies to improve male attendance rates.